https://www.humantruth.info/turkey.html

 Health:

 Turkey does relatively well in encouraging good health, compared to many other countries.
-Turkey comes in the best 20 when it comes to its fertility rate15.
-It does better than average in terms of its alcohol consumption rate34, its food aid and health contributions and WHO compliance35, its average life expectancy12, its immunizations take-up36 and in its adolescent birth rate23.
-But, things could still be better.
-Turkey does worse than average in its smoking rate37.
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Turkey comes in the best 20 in terms of its fertility rate15.
+It does better than average in its alcohol consumption rate34, its food aid and health contributions and WHO compliance35, its average life expectancy12, its immunizations take-up36 and in its adolescent birth rate37.
+But, there's bad news too.
+Turkey does worse than average when it comes to its smoking rate38.
+The prevalence of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Turkey improved by +10.1yrs in the 30 years from 1990, better than the global average of +7.9yrs.
 Turkey's peak fertility rate was 6.38 in 1960.Life Expectancy Higher is better12 | ||

 ---|---|---|